Mystery Solved: This Is the Ultimate Murder, She Wrote Gift Guide - E! Online

 Murder, She Wrote Blanket /Sherpa Blanket

 Get cozy for your next Murder, She Wrote marathon session with this super soft blanket.
-It has photos and quotes from the series on one side and plush sherpa on the other.
+It's made of polar fleece that's machine washable, and it features everyone's favorite Maine-based detective on the front.

 Christmas She Wrote Funny T Shirt